Mixed-State Topology in Non-Hermitian Systems

-where $P_n={e^{-E_n/T}}/{Z}$ represents the Boltzmann weights, with Z being the partition function.
-As the parameter $\theta$ evolves from 0 to $4\pi$, the eigenenergies traverse the two sides of the Möbius-like energy band, while the parameters steering the mixed-state trajectory encircles the ER twice in parameter space.
+with Boltzmann weights $P_n={e^{-E_n/T}}/{Z}$ and Z the partition function.
+As $\theta$ evolves from 0 to $4\pi$, the eigenenergies traverse both sides of the Möbius-like energy band, while the mixed-state trajectory encircles the ER twice in parameter space.
 The Uhlmann connection is given by